blueschistrocks/stock-analysis/Challenge/Resources/Written_Report.md

 ![2018 Refactored Code Run Time]( https://github.com/blueschistrocks/stock-analysis/blob/8876a6657153bf9fcba45d1d8449595bcbff474a/Challenge/Resources/VBA_Challenge_2018.png)

 ## Refactored Code Excel Analysis Output

+Below are screenshots the of analysis output of the refactored VBA Code for the stocks in 2017 and 2018.

 ### Output for the 2017 Stock Analysis
 ![2017 Refactored Code Excel Output ](https://github.com/blueschistrocks/stock-analysis/blob/8876a6657153bf9fcba45d1d8449595bcbff474a/Challenge/Resources/2017_Excel.png)